 Secondary Education Requirements

 The Department of Secondary and Middle School Education utilizes the Interstate New Teacher Assessment and Support Consortium (InTASC) principles and the professional association subject area standards as the performance-based outcomes for teacher candidates.

 Students cannot major in Secondary Education.
 Rather, students have a content or subject area major and then enroll in Secondary Education.
 Refer to the department under which the requirements of the content or subject major is discussed.
 For instance, those interested in teaching History at the secondary level should refer to the Secondary Education program of the Department of History for their specific major requirements.

-In addition to majoring in one of the certification subject areas as well as satisfying the university Core Curriculum requirements, students must complete the professional education courses listed below.
+In addition to majoring in one of the certification subject areas and satisfying the University Core Curriculum requirements, students must complete the courses listed below.